Training

 Home Visits

-Pediatric resident physicians are welcomed into a home of a family with a child living with disabilities and/or chronic illnesses.
-Residents experience a “day in the life” of that family immersed in the home environment, and are often able to meet and interact with the cared for individual.
-In addition to the hosting Parent Teacher, a visiting Parent Teacher also attends providing residents the perspective of a second patient’s family and home environment.
+Pediatric resident physicians are welcomed into the home of a family with a child living with disabilities and/or chronic illnesses.
+Residents experience a “day in the life,” immersed in the home environment.
+Here they are often able to meet and interact with the cared-for individual.
+In addition to the hosting Parent Teacher, a visiting Parent Teacher also provides residents the perspective of a second patient’s family and home environment.

 Parent Interviews

-To learn more about caring for a child who needs chronic care, pediatric resident physicians interview a Project DOCC Parent Teacher about the medical history, care and experiences of his/her child.
+To learn more about caring for a child with disabilities and/or chronic illnesses, pediatric resident physicians interview a Project DOCC Parent Teacher about the medical history, care and experiences of his/her child.
 The interview may be enhanced with visuals prepared by the Parent Teachers to share.
-The Parent Teachers also discuss local and national resources helpful for doctors treating chronic-care patients to be familiar with such as Medicaid waiver programs, Project DOCC Resource Guide and parent support organizations.
+The Parent Teachers also discuss local and national resources that doctors should to be familiar with, such as Medicaid waiver programs, Project DOCC Resource Guide and parent support organizations.

 Ground Rounds Panels